Wind-River/vxworks7-ros2-build/pkg/unixextra/files/README.md

 # `unixextra` library

 It is an extension of the VxWorks `unix` library.
-The library is created to enable ROS2 compilation.
+The library is created to enable ROS 2 compilation.
 It can be built natively by

 ```bash